xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

 </pre>
 </div>

-From the above we can see that non BVI interface will not allow the egress IPv4 ACL.
+From the above we can see that non BVI interface will not allow the egress IPv4 ACL when _hw-module profile acl egress layer3 interface-based_ is configured.

 ### Egress V6 ACL

 ### TCAM entries with multiple interfaces

-- TCAM entries can be shared between different interfaces.
+- For ingress ACLs, TCAM entries can be shared between different interfaces in case of same ACL.
-- TCAM entries are unique per interface, even for the same ACL.
+- For egress ACLs, TCAM entries are unique per interface, even for the same ACL.
+- Let us verify the same

 ## Summary